Hypercubed/autocmdr/Readme.md

 # Introduction

-The diverse ecosystem of modules available for node.js through npm make it a great tool the rapid development of a variety of tools including useful command line interfaces.
+The diverse ecosystem of modules available for node.js through npm make it a great tool for the rapid development of a variety of tools including useful command line interfaces.
 [Commander.js](https://github.com/visionmedia/commander.js) from [visionmedia](https://github.com/visionmedia) is an excellent node.js command line parser that, using a natural, clean and highly readable syntax, allows for easy development of versatile self-documenting command line interfaces (CLIs).
 However, a command line parser is just the beginning.
-Many CLIs will inevitably need to include additional components for debug logging, configuration management, and other CLI type actions.  autocmdr is a command line tool that implements these modules, so you don't have too.
-In fact using the autocmdr executable all you need to do is add command modules to your local directory and autocmdr will load them automatically along with a reasonable set of additional support components.
+Many CLIs will inevitably need to include additional components such as debug logging, configuration management, and other CLI type actions.  autocmdr is a command line tool that implements these modules, so you don't have too.
+In fact using the autocmdr executable all you need to do is add commands to your local directory and autocmdr will load them automatically along with a reasonable set of additional support components.
 Using autocmdr along with [yo](https://github.com/yeoman/yo) and [generator-commander](https://github.com/Hypercubed/generator-commander) provides tools for easily building command components and full CLI applications.
 This includes converting a detached set of command components into a independent CLI application that uses autocmdr (along with all it's support modules) as a library.

 ## Philosophy ad Workflow

 **Building excellent command tools using excellent tools.
 Using the right tool for the right task**

-[commander.js](https://github.com/visionmedia/commander.js) is an node.js command line parser.
+[commander.js](https://github.com/visionmedia/commander.js) is an node.js command line parser from [visionmedia](https://github.com/visionmedia).

-autocmdr is a set of components that add interfaces and support to commander.js based applications.
+autocmdr is a set of components that add interfaces and support to commander.js based applications built by Hypercubed (me).

-[yo](https://github.com/yeoman/yo) is a scaffolding tool built by google.
+[yo](https://github.com/yeoman/yo) is a scaffolding tool built by Google.

-[generator-commander](https://github.com/Hypercubed/generator-commander) is a commander.js application generator for Yo.
+[generator-commander](https://github.com/Hypercubed/generator-commander) is a commander.js application generator for Yo also built by Hypercubed.

 Yo, together with the commander generator, makes it easy to scaffold complete command line tools that uses commander.js command line parser and autocmdr components to enable great command line interfaces.